SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 ## Exercise 2.6 Create a Database Procedure File

-1. In the guided development tool, select **Create a Database Procedure File** and complete the steps.
+1. In the guided development tool, skip a couple of steps and select **Create a Database Procedure File** and complete the steps.

 2. Notice that the changed artifact, the procedure is identified as needing to be deployed.